HamzaChetoui/test/README.md

 https://github.com/fortio/fortio

 ## Step 1: Organisation
-- Before Beginning the Benchmarking, we need to organize things well, that's why we create for each service mesh a **namespace**.
+- Before we begin the Benchmarking, we need to organize things well, that's why we create for each service mesh a **namespace**.
 <p align="center">
 <img src="docs/img/namespaces.JPG"/>
 </p>